SHsuperCM/CITResewn/docs/cit/cit_enchantment.md

 This page applies to CITs marked with `type=enchantment`.

-## This section is not complete!
-It is still being written :/

 CIT Enchantment replaces the purple glint texture that appears on enchanted items.
 These glints can be layered, blended and even be placed on items without vanilla glints.